discourse/logster/README.md

 - `Logster.config.rate_limit_error_reporting` : controls automatic 1 minute rate limiting for JS error reporting.
 - `Logster.config.web_title` : `<title>` tag for logster error page.
 - `Logster.config.enable_custom_patterns_via_ui` : enable the settings page (`/settings`) where you can add suppression and grouping patterns.
-- `Logster.config.maximum_message_size_bytes` : specifiy a size in bytes that a message cannot exceed.
-Note this isn't 100% accurate, meaning a message may still grow above the limit, but it shouldn't grow by more tha, say, 2000 bytes.
+- `Logster.config.maximum_message_size_bytes` : specify a size in bytes that a message cannot exceed.
+Note this isn't 100% accurate, meaning a message may still grow above the limit, but it shouldn't grow by more than, say, 2000 bytes.
+- `Logster.config.project_directories` : This should be an array of hashes that map paths on the local filesystem to GitHub repository URLs.
+If this feature is enabled, Logster will parse backtraces and try to construct a GitHub URL to the exact file and line number for each line in the backtrace.
+For a Rails app, the config may look like this: `Logster.config.project_directories = [{ path: Rails.root.to_s, url: "https://github.com/<your_org>/<your_repo>" }]`.
+- `Logster.config.enable_backtrace_links` : Enable/disable the backtrace links feature.
+- `Logster.config.gems_dir` : The value of this config is `Gem.dir + "/gems/"` by default.
+You probably don't need to change this config, but it's available in case your app gems are installed in a different directory.
+This is used for Logster [demo site](http://logster.info/logs/).

 ### Tracking Error Rate
 Logster allows you to register a callback when the rate of errors has exceeded